wtrelease/Vision-Racing/5-narrative.md

 ## Enabling Easy Modifications
 Beyond the controller method, we aimed to structure the program in a way that allows us to easily change its features.
 We kept this in mind as we began writing the program.
 The controller method and AI methods can be easily changed, as can the geometric structure of the game.
 Interactive objects could easily be added to the game.

-## Play Testing
-Take a video of one of us play testing the game and put it here